Dick Sharples: Later career

 After writing a 1990 episode of the Thames Television series The Bill, Sharples was contacted by Belgische Radio en Televisie about their proposed re-make of In Loving Memory.
 Renamed R.I.P., many episodes followed the original Sharples storylines, and the series ran from 1992 to 1994.

 Also in 1990, Sharples published another novel Soap in the Afternoon: The Secret Life of Angie St. Clair, Night Nurse Extraordinary, followed by Getting Even: The Biggest Heist in History in 2007, which is hoped to be made into a major movie.
-Sharples has written other novels, "Idunno Jenkins and the River of No return", and "Village in Aspic" (Both were published as ebooks in 2012), along with the autobiographical "I Found the Time" and "Situation Tragedy" (Both from 2012).
-All his books are now available as ebooks on Amazon and willowebooks.
+Sharples has written other novels, Idunno Jenkins and the River of No Return, and Village in Aspic (both were published as ebooks in 2012), along with the autobiographical I Found the Time and Situation Tragedy (both from 2012).